-If you’re waking up with bed head and it’s just not your style, it could be your pillow and/or pillowcase.
+If you’re waking up with a bed head and it’s just not your style, it could be your pillow and/or pillowcase.

 An average pillowcase will grab onto your hair strands and hold tight, even as you’re moving around during sleep.
 This results in pulling and pressing that results in those unflattering locks the next morning and also encourages breakage and split ends.
 These types of pillowcases also suck up natural hair oils, resulting in drier, frizzier locks.

 - Upgrade your pillowcase to either silk or satin.
 Your hair will slide more easily on the surface and prevent hair breakage caused by pillowcase.
 Also, the material will absorb less of your hair’s natural oils.

-- Don’t go to bed with wet hair, especially after using hair care products—it increases friction between your hair and your pillow.
+- Don’t go to bed with wet hair, especially after using herbal hair care products—it increases friction between your hair and your pillow.
 Towel dry or air dry your hair, or tie it up in a braid to keep it secure and minimize friction and breakage.